- Who may apply for the digital publishing/TOME subsidy?

 - copies of all readers’ reports as evidence of robust peer review, as well as a copy of any author responses to those reports.

-3. A selection committee (comprising the Senior Associate Dean for Faculty, the Senior Associate Dean for Research, the Director of Scholarly Communications at Emory Libraries, the Director of the Fox Center for Humanistic Inquiry, leadership of the Emory Center for Digital Scholarship, and additional faculty representatives selected with the aid of the College Faculty Senate) will review each application to ensure that a thorough peer review of the book has been or will be conducted, and that the publisher is prepared to execute the publication in a way consistent with the eligibility standards.
+3. A selection committee will review each application to ensure that a thorough peer review of the book has been or will be conducted, and that the publisher is prepared to execute the publication in a way consistent with the eligibility standards.

 4. Upon approval of the project, the selection committee will draft a letter of award to the author and the press, outlining any contingencies to be addressed prior to the release of funding.

-5. Funding is released upon presentation of a signed publisher contract.
-Publishers are encouraged to use a version of or draw elements from the Model Publishing Contract connected to the initiative.
+5. Funding is released upon presentation of a signed publisher contract, or an addendum to an existing contract, which outlines the agreement for open access publication.
+Publishers are encouraged to use a version of or to draw elements from the Model Publishing Contract.
 Authors are encouraged to consult with Emory’s Scholarly Communications Office before signing the agreement.